47867/ViT-ER/README.md

 ## <strong>Domain adaptation</strong> <br>
 We are conducting research on the KLIMAMEMES dataset by Haim et al. (2026).
 To align our model predictions better with this complicated dataset, we conduct domain adaptation. <br>
 We manually annotate 410 images and conduct training for 80 epochs.
 For SWIN-Base we reach a Macro-F1 of 0.78 and Cohen's Kappa of 0.71. <br>
 DeiT-Base is significantly weaker.
-Macro-F1 reaches 0.61 and Cohen's Kappa of 0.45.
+Macro-F1 reaches 0.61 and Cohen's Kappa reaches 0.45.
 Improving on these results appears non-trivial.
 <br><br>

 ## <strong>Hardware information</strong> <br>